Where am I?

 While no list of behaviors or set of procedures can cover every situation and while it is possible at times that some behaviors simply may be characteristic of typical college students for any number of reasons, the notification procedures in effect at Fontbonne University are designed to assist a faculty or staff member who has identified a student displaying behaviors as listed above or other behaviors not listed that cause concern.

 - If a student exhibits problem behavior as listed above, or other behaviors not listed that cause concern, please contact the Vice President for Student Affairs at 314-889-1410 immediately.
 If you observe the behavior outside of regular daytime office house and do not consider it to be an emergency, leave a voicemail message.
 If your call is not returned within 24 hours, please call again to be sure it was received.
 At the same time, send an email notification to your department chair summarizing the situation and indicating that you have contacted the Vice President for Student Affairs.

-- If a student discloses that he/she has a disability or needs academic accommodations, call the director of the Kinkel Center for Academic Resources at 314-719-3627, or email her at email@example.com at your earliest convenience.
+- If a student discloses that he/she has a disability or needs academic accommodations, call the director of the Kinkel Center for Academic Resources at 314-719-3627, or email him at email@example.com at your earliest convenience.